ShellFighter/Reports/CVE Request.md

 - Log in to the application as an admin.

-- Intercept the traffic using a tool such as Burp Suite or Wireshark or the web dev for Firefox
+- Intercept the traffic using a tool such as Burp Suite or the web dev for Firefox

 - Update the SMTP configuration.